aletheia-foundation/aletheia-admin/README.md

 Anyone and everyone to participate!
 Aletheia is currently under construction and we are seeking developers and designers.
 But just as software doesn’t write itself, communities don’t build themselves either, we are open to any form of contribution to our community.

 If you do have some design or technical skills, we are especially looking for:
-Web developers
+* Web developers
-Front end designers
+* Front end designers
-Anyone familiar with decentralised technology, blockchain, solidity, anything like that security engineers
+* Anyone familiar with decentralised technology, blockchain, solidity, anything like that
+* Security engineers

 If you're more of a people person, we are looking for:
-Social media managers
+* Social media managers
-Volunteer coordinators
+* Volunteer coordinators
-Media liaisons
+* Media liaisons
-Grant proposal writers
+* Grant proposal writers
-Technical writers
+* Technical writers

 As said above, do not feel that you are limited to these roles.
 The above are just want we've found would be useful, but you don't know what you don't know.
 We are open to any form of contribution to our community.